rasulkireev/gpw/content/articles/save-emails-to-pocket.md

 Do not worry, though, there is an insultingly easy solution for this.
 [Publish this email](https://www.publishthis.email/) lets you create a web page in seconds.
 The service is entirely free!
 All you got to do is send you an email to page@publishthis.email and wait for a reply.
 That's it.
 They usually reply within seconds.
 In that reply, you get a link to a web page with the contents of the email.
 Now, you can simply press "add to pocket," and you are done.

 Now you have a nice centralized location for all the written words you consume during the day!

-If you have any comments or feednack, please leave them [on Twitter](https://twitter.com/rasulkireev/status/1268912329263022082) or [on HackerNews](https://news.ycombinator.com/item?id=23428962).